AndrewRathbun/AndrewRathbun/README.md

 ## Current Events

-- 🔭 I’m currently working on studying for the GCIH
 - 🌱 I’m currently learning C# and PowerShell
 - 👯 I’m looking to collaborate on anything related to DFIR
 - 🤔 I’m looking for help with KAPE Targets/Modules, EvtxECmd Maps, SQLECmd Maps, RECmd Batch Files, and Registry Explorer Plugins